 Trolley Line Trail:

-Starting from the Holland Road parking area; Travel past the yellow gate along the crushed gravel Trolley Line Trail.
+Starting from the Holland Road parking area [Eastern End]; Travel past the yellow gate along the crushed gravel Trolley Line Trail.
 This is part of the old Trolley Line rail bed.
 You start out along a high berm with the Quinebaug River below to your left.
 After passing through a cut you come to an old RR bridge abutment at 0.3 miles with a bench overlooking the river below.
 The trail leaves the old rail bed and travels right up a slight hill with views of the East Brimfield Dam up to your left.
 Just past some maintenance buildings a paved road brings you to the top of the dam after 0.5 miles.
 Here you'll find informational boards (The dam was built in 1960 and is 520' long).
 You can also travel over the top of the dam to view the spillway.

-Trolley Line & Grand Trunk Trails:
+Trolley Line & Grand Trunk Trail Loop:

-Starting from the Route 20 parking lot in Brimfield [Western End; Trolley Line & Grand Trunk Trail]; Map Board.
+Starting from the Route 20 parking lot in Brimfield [Western End]; Trolley Line & Grand Trunk Trail]; Map Board.
 The Trolley Line Trail is complete the whole way east.
 On your return trip (west) you can access portions of the Grand Trunk Trail which is not complete, so you'll still utilize portions of the Trolley Line Trail.
 See Map Below.

-Note; Heading west future plans call for extending the trail to New Holland Rd along the old rail bed.
+Note; Heading West future plans call for extending the trail to New Holland Rd along the old rail bed.

-The wide, stone-dust Trolley Line Trail travels east along the old rail bed, paralleling Route 20 for a bit.
+The wide, stone-dust Trolley Line Trail travels East along the old rail bed, paralleling Route 20 for a bit.
 It travels through an area that was hit by the 2011 tornado that tore a path of destruction from Springfield to Sturbridge.
 Thick marsh along your right.
 Wood posts mark the Trolley Line Trail vs. Grand Trunk Trail.
 Short sections of the Grand Trunk Trail parallels along your right which you can Loop back along on your return.
 After about a mile you enter open forest.
 At 1.3 miles you come to Five Bridges Rd (dirt road).

 Note; The Lake Siog Pass Trail/ Holland Connector heads right along Five Bridges Rd.
 See Below.